failure-driven/layered-testing-presentation/submission.md

   overview of lifecycle flows is a valuable tool in both breaking out user and system interactions in relation to a new or existing feature as well as ensuring the design is robust and long lived through the assurance of tests.
-  If we whet their appetite enought they can also go through our sample code app to get an idea about the other layers of this technique.
+  If we whet their appetite enough they can also go through our sample code app to get an idea about the other layers of this technique.

 ### Notes